mlgualtieri/cryptowallet-analysis/README.md

 # cryptowallet-analysis
-Scripts to get lifetime balance transfers from cryptocurrency wallets
+Includes scripts to calculate the lifetime balance transfers from cryptocurrency wallets.
+Useful for security researchers interested in analyzing wallets used by abusive campaigns.